 Isaac Clarke is the silent protagonist of the game.
 Isaac is a system ship specialist and engineer traveling aboard the Kellion to investigate and repair the USG Ishimura.
 He is also trying to find his girlfriend Nicole, who happened to be working on the USG Ishimura.

-Kendra is a technologist and also a part of the team sent aboard the Ishimura to repair its communication systems.
-She is also the main source of information and the main objective giver to the player throughout the game.
+Kendra is a technologist, and also a part of the team sent aboard the Ishimura to repair its communication systems.
+She is also the primary source of information and the main objective giver to the player throughout the game.

-Hammond is the senior security officer aboard the Kellion and even when all hell breaks loose in the USG Ishimura, he still insists on moving on with their mission-- however, as time goes by, he gives up on that objective and focuses on trying to get himself, Isaac and Kendra off the ship.
+Hammond is the senior security officer aboard the Kellion.
+Even when all hell breaks loose in the USG Ishimura, he still insists on moving on with their mission.
+However, as time goes by, he gives up on that objective.
+He focuses on trying to get himself, Isaac, and Kendra off the ship.

-Doctor Challus Mercer is one of the few survivors aboard the USG Ishimura and he is a devout Unitologist.
-He also serves as the main antagonist during the course of the game.
+Doctor Challus Mercer is one of the few survivors aboard the USG Ishimura, and he is a devout Unitologist.
+He also serves as the main antagonist of the game.

 Kyne is the Chief Science Officer of the Ishimura.
-He doesn't show up until later on in the game and asks for help from the surviving members of the Kellion team.
-He is rather eccentric, perhaps even downright crazy, but still offers to aid Isaac in stopping the nightmare aboard the Ishimura.
+He does not show up until later on in the game and asks for help from the surviving members of the Kellion team.
+He is somewhat eccentric, perhaps even downright crazy, but still offers to help Isaac stop the nightmare aboard the Ishimura.

 Nicole is Isaac's girlfriend and a medical specialist that has been assigned to the Ishimura.
 The game starts with a video message from Nicole to Isaac, asking him for help after the ship's infestation by the Necromorphs.
 Her fate is unknown until the climax of the game.